gmc-code/PC-algorithms/docs/flowcharts/flowcharts_input2.rst

             .. tab-item:: Q2

-                On the flowchart, draw the correct shape for input statement (INPUT).
-                On the flowchart, draw the correct shape for the output statements (PRINT).
+                On the flowchart, draw the correct shape for input statement (INPUT) and the correct shape for the output statements (PRINT).

                 .. image:: drawio_files/input_output/ask_favourite_colour.png
-                    :scale: 60 %
+                    :scale: 75 %
                     :align: center